 Types of Swaps under Title VII

 Though it is often stated that swaps were not regulated prior to Title VII, the swap markets have long been regulated because most swaps are entered into by large banks, which are extensively regulated by prudential bank regulators.
 These regulators have long regulated the derivatives-related activities of banks as part of their overall prudential bank-regulatory responsibilities.
-They have therefore historically engaged in regulation of derivatives margin rules, regulatory capital rules for derivatives exposure and more.
+They have therefore historically engaged in regulation of derivatives margin rules, regulatory capital rules for derivatives exposures and more.
 US prudential bank regulators continue in this regulatory capacity in the Title VII era.
 As a result, prudential bank regulators have issued rules under Title VII covering these areas for banks.
 However, on top of that, Title VII has introduced and overlayed an outward swaps and derivatives market regulatory framework under the jurisdiction of the CFTC and SEC.
 CFTC and SEC regulations under Title VII apply based on the type of swap entered into.
 Under Title VII, these are:

 Non-security-based Swaps ("Swaps")